makigas/makigas.es/README.md

 ### Cloning and installing the application locally

-Please note that official support exists only for Linux and MacOS X. This code will probably run fine on Windows 10 with WSL (the Bash thingy), but since that is a developer preview I won't take a look at it until is fully done.
-The code is unlikely to run on vanilla Windows, although I haven't checked and I don't actually care about it.
-(Server runs Linux, anyway, right?).
+Official support exists for Linux and MacOS X. It will most likely run on Windows 10 with WSL, although no official support is given.
+I don't expect this code to work with vanilla Windows and actually I don't care about Windows at all (servers run Linux anyway).

-The web application uses Ruby 2.2 / Rails 4.2 so you should install that beforehand.
+The web application uses Ruby 2.2 / Rails 4.2 (*) so you should install that beforehand.
 I recommend to use RVM since it will make your life better in so many ways, specially when it comes to managing all the gems.
 It is easy to set up: